-Here are all the answers to your burning (and common!)
-Pinterest marketing questions.
+Here are all the answers to your burning Pinterest marketing questions.

-There is no particular order to how we’re answering these questions – just know that these are common Pinterest marketing questions we get a lot – so we made a helpful post that you can refer back to as you grow your business using Pinterest.
+There is no particular order to how I’m answering these questions – just know that these are common Pinterest marketing questions I get a lot – so I made a helpful post that you can refer back to as you grow your business using Pinterest.

 So, grab your favorite drink, and let’s get those Pinterest marketing questions answered!